pstorozenko/pstorozenko.github.io/content/about.md

 Hi, my name is Piotr Pasza Storożenko located in Warsaw, Poland.
 I'm a machine learning engineer, physicist, by heart with love for programming.
 Wannabe applied mathematician.
-A huge julia enthusiast, but I code mostly in python and R.
+A huge julia enthusiast, but I code mostly in python.
 Some small chunks of code and simulations in C++17 and newer are also fine ^^.
 On this blog I share things I find interesting.